 The family needs groceries.
 Dad is at work.
 Mom needs to stay home to watch after Jack.
 She can’t take Jack with her to the grocery store because he has one of his migraines, which may or may not be a lie he’s using to cover up his latest drug use.
 So Derrick has to get the groceries.
 Derrick has plans with friends?
 Sorry, the family needs him to do this.

 That may seem minor, but the little requests built up.
 They ate at more and more of Derrick’s life right when he needed his freedom.
 At the end of high school, Derrick was figuring out how to put his considerable talent to use.
-He spent more and more time practicing martial arts, which naturally paired with his fascination with nutrition.
-Plans started to take shape – study neuroscience in college, become a sports nutritionist, see how the martial arts career develops, etc.
+He spent more and more time working out, which naturally paired with his fascination with nutrition.
+Plans started to take shape – study neuroscience in college, become a sports nutritionist, etc.

 But Derrick couldn’t spend every hour of the day at high school, the gym, with friends, etc. He occasionally had to come home.
 And that’s where Jack was.
 Sitting in his room in the dark down the hall pulling the family down right as Derrick was rising to better places.
 Derrick doesn’t blame his parents for how they treated him (neither do I), at least not consciously.
 But he still felt resentment.
 Towards Jack and his parents.
 He felt it every day living with a presence which only produced burdens, which forced Derrick out of childhood into a quasi-caretaker role, which permanently altered Derrick’s relationship with his parents for the worse.